 While I mingled my engineering career with the study of metaphysics, my focus was always on the practical aspects of human potential.
 Think of it as personal improvement, which is a body-centric pursuit.
 Even though I studied telepathy, out-of-body travel and such, it never really occurred to me that I was an immortal being only temporarily enjoying the human condition.
-I was told otherwise in hundreds of different ways, but it had little effect on my sense of world order.
+I was told that very thing by many teachers, but I was told otherwise in hundreds of different ways.
+Information about my immortality had little effect on my sense of world order.

 We published 57 quarterly ATransC NewsJournals through the Spring of 2014.
 As we developed articles for them, the realization dawned on me that EVP are not just interesting phenomena like ghosts and Astral projection.
-They are symptomatic of our immortality.
+They represent a kind of revelation about our immortality.

-I think it was the Mindfulness essay I wrote for that last NewsJournal that was my “I could have had a V8” moment.
+I think the Mindfulness essay I wrote for that last NewsJournal was my “I could have had a V8” moment.
 I was 71 by then and becoming aware of my physical mortality.
-Rather than looking for ways to increase my potential as a human, I should have been seeking ways to improve my lucidity, to consciously purge lazy beliefs.
+Rather than looking for ways to increase my potential as a human, I should have been seeking ways to improve my lucidity by consciously purging lazy beliefs.
 I had been told, but the warnings were abstractions that had little effect on my sense of order until I realized that the voices in EVP could only have been initiated by immortal personalities.